Mark Flynn was named President of GSV Capital in May 2014.

 Prior to starting GSV, Luben worked several years with Michael Moe at ThinkEquity Partners, an asset management and investment banking firm focusing on venture capital and emerging growth companies.

 Based on his multinational background from Europe and the U.S., Luben offers unique perspective on some of the world's most promising emerging economies.
 His professional credentials are complemented by his experience as a world-class tennis player—competing on the ATP Tour, being national champion in Austria and Bulgaria, and leading UCLA as its Captain and #1 player to win the NCAA Championship in 2005.

 Together with Michael Moe, Luben shares investment ideas and research on Innovation, Emerging Trends, Private Companies, and the Growth Economy in GSV's newsletter, A2Apple.

 Luben Pampoulov on:

-Luben joined Michael at GSV after their years together at ThinkEquity Partners, where they managed money and delivered compelling investment results.
+Luben and Michael co-founded GSV after their years together at ThinkEquity Partners, where they managed money and delivered compelling investment results.
 Prior to his roles as analyst and co-portfolio manager at ThinkEquity, he earned his BA in International Economics and Management from UCLA.

 - National tennis champion, Austria + Bulgaria